Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 #### Prefix decrement expression

-A *prefix increment* expression is an expression employing the prefix form of operator `--`.
+A *prefix decrement* expression is an expression employing the prefix form of operator `--`.
 It is an [overloadable][Overloadable operators] operator with the following expansion:

 `--`$A$ is exactly the same as evaluating the expression $A$`.dec()` where